Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 Solution No. 1: Restart your Mac

 Restart your Mac.
 This is the fastest and easiest step.
-Restarting Mac will make sure the issue isn't associated with the software.
-It is suggested to uncheck the option "Reopen Windows when logging back in."
+Restarting your Mac will ensure that the issue isn't associated with the software.
+It is suggested that you uncheck the option "Reopen Windows when logging back in."
 By doing so, Mac won't open the last app used before the restart.

 Solution No. 2: Remove Login Apps

-If the Wi-Fi problems still appear after you restart your Mac, try to remove login items and restart again.
-Login items is an application that will open automatically after login.
+If the Wi-Fi problem still appears after you restart your Mac, try to remove the login items and restart again.
+Login items are an application that will open automatically after login.
 By removing it, the Login Items will not open by themselves, and it can be a solution for the Wi-Fi issues.

 - Open system preferences >> Users & Groups